christopher-demarco/LISA-2014-BUILD/README.md

 Unless we advert 8.8.8.8 to usernet, and only recurse for ourselves?
 Or do we eschew caching recursive resolution altogether?

 # Cookbooks
 These are where you specify how one might configure a particular app.
 The details of *which* DHCP address range, of *to whom* a syslog daemon might send remote logs—these are data, not specified here.

+TOOD: So there needs to be an easy way to get all this stuff checked out into one place so you can hack on it.
+SOMEBODY (and not just me) needs to be able to maintain it—knife-uploading them to chef-server, re-running the client on nodes)

+Which raises another operations question—whether to schedule chef-client in cron, to only do it by hand, or what?

 ## Common